B1.7 Read, represent, compare, and order decimal tenths, in various contexts.

 Examples

-They can also be asked to use different semi-concrete representations to represent a given number.
+They can also be asked to show different visual representations to represent a given number.
+For example, three representations of 0.3 are shown below.

 Students have learned to use a number line to locate whole numbers and to count to large numbers in intervals.
 They can also use it to locate decimal numbers.